Current Status of Inert Higgs Dark Matter with Dark Fermions

 In the left panel of Fig.~\ref{Fig:couplings}, we present the 95\% C.L. regions for the Higgs-DM-DM coupling $\lambda_S$ as a function of the DM mass.
-We find that $\lambda_S$ must remain small, mainly due to the Planck relic density constraint, as a larger coupling leads to an overabundance of DM.
+We find that $\lambda_S$ must remain small, mainly due to the Planck relic density constraint, as a larger coupling leads to a shortage in DM abundance.
 As expected, the viable range of $\lambda_S$ is not significantly affected when the $m_{W,\text{PDG}} + \Delta a_{\mu}^\text{Lattice HVP}$ scenario is imposed, as shown by the gray region.
 Notably, around $m_S \simeq 62$ GeV, the coupling $\lambda_S$ exhibits a bottleneck shape, a feature driven by the Higgs resonance mechanism.
 As the DM mass moves away from the resonance, increasingly larger values of $\lambda_S$ are needed to open up other annihilation channels.

 In the same panel, we observe a marginal narrowing of the allowed region when the $m_{W,\text{CDF II}} + \Delta a_{\mu}^\text{Lattice HVP}$ scenario is applied, as indicated by the blue regions.
 Interestingly, when the $m_{W,\text{CDF II}} + a_{\mu}^{e^+e^-\text{ HVP}}$ scenario is considered, the constraints on $\lambda_S$ are slightly relaxed compared to the other scenarios (red regions).
 This relaxation occurs because the contribution from $\Delta a_{\mu}^{e^+e^-\text{ HVP}}$ opens DM annihilation channels dominated by neutrino final states, mediated via the exchange of $n_{1,2}$.